ali-moussawi/web_scraping/README.md

 # first scraping where done on website :WAZZUF.com
 we fetch from this website a very usefull data like :
-1- job name
+* job name
-2- company name
+* company name
-3- location of job
+* location of job
-4- skills needed for job
+* skills needed for job

 ## second scraping done on indeed website where user can :
-**1-enter the name of the job
+* enter the name of the job
-**2-enter the location of the job after entering this data,  a  new file will be created containing all needed information about the job
+* enter the location of the job after entering this data,  a  new file will be created containing all needed information about the job

 # NOTES BEFORE USING THE PROGRAM :
-**1- all needed modules are added in the requirements.txt file **2- you need to download this modules
+1. all needed modules are added in the requirements.txt file
+2. you need to download this modules
-**3- to run the program use the gui script
+3. to run the program use the gui script
-**4- sometimes you need to retry the search when using indeed searching 5-to download the modules from requirements.txt file :
+4. sometimes you need to retry the search when using indeed searching
+5. to download the modules from requirements.txt file :
- 			1-install pip if not downloaded
+ 			* install pip if not downloaded
- 			2-run this code : pip install -r requirements.txt
+ 			* run this code : pip install -r requirements.txt

 # result